Victorvikson1996/Parcel-Tracking-App/README.md

 Run Project Locally: `yarn dev` or `yarn start`

-This project will beupdated in future Google maps updates etc
+This project will be updated in future with live map tracking etc